badeggg/mock-api/README.md

   'half pair char" in another pair chars' is "ignored
   ```

-The items in a config unit may have different meaning for different
+The elements in a config unit may have different meaning for different
 config purpose.

 [Back To Top](#mock-api)